ahmadbashusman/rasues/README.md

 The attestation is based on the https://github.com/Fraunhofer-SIT/charra.

-The watchdog timer is based on https://github.com/siemens/efibootguard
+The watchdog timer can used based on https://github.com/siemens/efibootguard

 # meta-swupdate-rpi
 The project allows to include swupdate in the yocto build for the Raspberry Pi4 and use it in pair with update-server feature.